-Carolyn Clifford anchors the 4, 6, 7 and 11 pm newscasts.
+Carolyn Clifford is a 17 time Emmy Award winning journalist who anchors the 4, 6, and 11 pm newscasts.

-Being the youngest of nine children, with more than 40 grandchildren in her family, she was thrilled to return to her hometown and work at the very station she grew up watching.
+Carolyn is one of ten children, with nearly 60 nieces and nephews in her family.
+She was thrilled to return to her hometown and work at the very station she grew up watching.
 "It’s like a dream come true," says Carolyn.

 Carolyn is a proud graduate of Michigan State University, earning a degree in Broadcast Journalism.
 She also learned mental toughness from spending time in MSU's Army ROTC.